KSheeds1/Gym-Rat-Dictionaries/README.md

  * The purpose of the site is to provide a well-structured app where users can provide definitions for exercise terminology.
 Registered users can create, read, edit and delete exercise definitions, while casual or first-time users can search and share definitions.
 Gym Rat Dictionaries is a community driven app, where users can help extend the variety of definitions available to others.
 Our purpose is to provide a site that will be beneficial to those at any level of fitness.
 For those who are just starting off and struggling with the overwhelming jargon associated with exercise, to those who are well versed in the fitness world and want to impart their knowledge to others.
 GRD will provide a community to those interested in fitness.

 * The objective of this app is to provide the framework necessary for users to perform CRUD operations on the data provided to the non-relational DBMS.
 As a community driven app, the content gained from the users is tracked and catalogued in the non-relational DBMS.
 Each definition entry has a unique ID and is sorted into its relevant category by the user when creating the definition.
 Combined with the use of Flask, Python, and Materialize, the app provides a user-friendly front-end to present the data to the user to manipulate in a polished, intuitive manner.
 From there, users  can perform CRUD operations, are able to browse through each category or search for a specific definition through the search bar.
-The save functionality also allows the user to track and catalogue the content specific to their interests or share a definition across various social media platforms.
+The 'add to favourites' functionality also allows the user to track and catalogue the content specific to their interests.
+They also have the option to share a definition across various social media platforms.

 ### **Owner Goals:**
 * To provide a community driven app to allow users to create, edit, delete and browse exercise definitions.